Main Characters (Ryuko Matoi) | Elite Four | Mankanshoku Family | Club Presidents and Other Students | Nudist Beach | Kiryuin Conglomerate

 - Would Hit a Girl: A particularly egregious case as the very first thing he does is deck Ryuko with a boxing glove twice the size as her entire body.

-- Wake-Up Call Boss: He's the first opponent Ryuko faces and lays quite the beatdown on her before she got Senketsu and returned the favor.
+- Wake-Up Call Boss: He's the first real opponent Ryuko faces that isn't a Red Shirt and lays quite the beatdown on her before she gets Senketsu and returns the favor.

 Voiced by: Chiaki Takahashi (Japanese), Karen Strassman (English)